carols10cents/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 modules especially.
 Use them to talk about the purpose of the container overall to help users of your crate understand your organization.

-### Exporting a Convenient Public API with `pub use`
+### Exporting a Convenient External API with `export`

-In Chapter 7, we covered how to organize our code into modules with the `mod` keyword, how to make items public with the `pub` keyword, and how to bring items into a scope with the `use` keyword.
+In Chapter 7, we covered how to organize our code into modules, how to export items with the `export` keyword, and how to bring items into a scope with the `use` keyword.
 The structure that makes sense to you while you’re developing a crate may not be very convenient for your users, however.
 You may wish to organize your structs in a hierarchy containing multiple levels, but people that want to use a type you’ve defined deep in the hierarchy might have trouble finding out that those types exist.
 They might also be annoyed at having to type `use my_crate::some_module::another_module::UsefulType;` rather than `use my_crate::UsefulType;`.

 <!-- Can you outline why, briefly, here?
 Reading on, is it something like: